OSU-NLP-Group/UGround/README.md

 - 2025/01/03: Qwen2VL-based UGround-v1 has released ([2B](https://huggingface.co/osunlp/UGround-V1-2B) & [7B](https://huggingface.co/osunlp/UGround-V1-7B)).
 Check thier performance in [Main Results](#main-results)

-- 2024/11/04: Qwen2VL-based UGround-v1 has finished, with a even stronger SOTA result on ScreenSpot.
-Qwen2VL-based UGround-v1.1 and all the codes are coming.

 - 2024/10/07: Preprint is arXived.
 Demo is live.
 Code coming soon.

 - 2024/08/06: Website is live.
 The initial manuscript and results are available.